Emmanuel College, Melbourne: Notre Dame campus

 Construction of the Notre Dame Campus in Point Cook commenced in mid-2007, with campus opening in 2008.
 The initial intake was restricted to year seven students, with construction continuing as further year levels commenced.
 The first group of year 12 students graduated from the Notre Dame campus in 2013.

 Transition to Emmanuel College

 In 2006, the plans for the transition to Emmanuel College and the future of the school were commenced.
 2008 saw the full transition from 'St. Paul's College' to 'Emmanuel College' with the acquisition of a second co-educational campus.
 The school eventually incorporated a new emblem and changed its motto to Life To The Full, which comes from the Gospel according to John: "I have come that they may have life and have it to the full" (John 10:10).

-Headmaster and current staff
+Principal and current staff

 Since 1997, the incumbent principal at the St. Paul's campus was Christopher Stock.
-In 2008 when the transition to Emmanuel College was complete, Stock became the principal of Emmanuel College with responsibility for the St. Paul's and the Notre Dame campuses until 2022, where Stock would step down as principal of the college.
+In 2008 when the transition to Emmanuel College was complete, Stock became the principal of Emmanuel College with responsibility for the St. Paul's and the Notre Dame campuses until 2022, where Stock would retire after dedicating 26 years as Principal.
+He is the longest serving Principal in the history of Emmanuel College.

+Since 2023, the current principal is Dr. Janine Biggin who "strives for excellence as a Catholic educator and school leader."